ow2-proactive/scriptengine-powershell/README.md

 Java List are mapped to PowerShell array.
 Java Map are mapped to PowerShell hashtable.

+The following types are NOT supported: single decimal datetime xml.

 ### Script Result

 Results produced by return or Write-Output are retrieved and converted back to Java.

-### To update jni4net bindings // TODO TO BE COMPLETED
+### To update jni4net bindings

-This is most complex sample, because you need to generate proxies and compile both C# and Java side.

-2) Look at the `utils.proxygen.xml` file.
+* Look at the `utils.proxygen.xml` file.
 It defines what proxies will be generated.

-3) Run `generateProxies.cmd`, it will generate
+* Run `generateProxies.cmd`, it will generate
-- Java proxies of .NET classes
+    * Java proxies of .NET classes
-- and C# codebe-hind classes
+    * and C# codebe-hind classes

-4) Now you need to compile codebe-hind classes into assembly.
+* Now you need to compile codebe-hind classes into assembly.
-- Start Visual Studio,
+    * Start Visual Studio,
-- open `utils.csproj`
+    * open `utils.csproj`
+    * eventually add newly generated files to the project
-- compile it
+    * compile it
-- verify that files exist `target\utils.dll`

-5) copy all utils.dll to ..\lib\

-6) java sources will be generate into ../src/
-- start `samples\winforms\build.cmd`
-- or run ant
-- or build it in your Java IDE

-7) run the test
-- start `samples\winforms\run.cmd`
-- or debug it step-by-step in Java IDE